-Watching the cowboy movies, you'd think falling off a horse was painless.
+To watch the cowboy movies, you'd think falling off a horse was as painless as a walk in the park.
 Wrong, Red Rider!

-The U.S. Consumer Product Safety Commission estimates that 150 deaths and 70,000 injuries are associated with horses and riding each year, including 6,000 head or spinal injuries.
-Probably no horse-riding accident caught the public's attention more than the tragedy that befell Christopher Reeve.
+The U.S. Consumer Product Safety Commission estimates there are about 70,000 injuries associated with horses and riding each year, and 150 deaths.
+There are about 6,000 head or spinal injuries annually, and probably no horse riding incident caught the public's attention more than the tragedy that befell Christopher Reeve.

 Horses helped us settle the West, but sometimes it's not so easy to settle them.
-Whether you're a novice or an experienced rider, here are some tips for staying safe in the saddle.
+Whether you are a novice or an experienced rider, here are some tips to stay safe in the saddle.